Litchfield Hills Connecticut, USA Travel Guide

 Cell service is spotty in some very remote spots.

-Smart booking strategies secure your preferred accommodation, especially during busy times.
+Smart booking strategies make sure you get the accommodation you prefer, especially during busy times.

 Prices increase during fall foliage season and on summer weekends due to demand.